ErickNavarroD/RAMEN/README.md

 ENvironment (RAMEN) is an R package whose goal is to identify Variable Methylated Regions (VMRs) in microarray DNA methylation data.
-Additionally, using Genotype (G) and Environmental (E) data, it can identify which G, E, G + E or GxE model better explains this variability.
+Additionally, using Genotype (G) and Environmental (E) data, it can identify which G, E, G+E or GxE model better explains this variability.

 ## Installation